‘But your laughter won’t let me go...’

 “You must be tired from your flight...come in!”

-"Fellows, take his things to your boat.
-Let me sort these boys out!"
+“Fellas, take his things to your boat.
+Let me sort these boys out!”

-I knew nothing about old-fashioned Irish wakes at the time, but we proceeded
+I knew nothing about old-fashioned Irish wakes at the time, but we proceeded to have just that!

 “Drink up lads!”
 I urged.